-- Custom covers are not usually made with flame-retardant materials, whereas manufacturer-provided covers are flame-retardant.
+Custom covers are not usually made with flame-retardant materials, whereas manufacturer-provided covers are flame-retardant.
 This could be important for your baby's safety in some types of crashes.
 If a spark or ember lands on the fabric of the car seat, normally the flame-retardant treatment would prevent it from catching fire quickly.
 The fabric on an after-market cover may not offer the same benefit.

-- After-market covers may not fit your car seat very well and could affect your ability to properly adjust the car seat harness, particularly if the harness must pull against extra fabric around the harness slots.
-The harness slots in the cover may not match up exactly with those on the car seat.
-The non-approved cover might be significantly thicker than the one that came with the car seat.
-Any of these changes could mean the car seat performs differently in a crash.
+After-market covers may not fit your baby's car seat very well and could affect your ability to properly adjust the car seat harness, particularly if the harness must pull against extra fabric around the harness slots.
+The harness slots in the after-market cover may not match up very well with those on the car seat.

 Some states have clauses in their car seat laws that require proper use of car seats, which means you must use the car seat according to manufacturer instructions.
-If your car seat owner's manual forbids the use of after-market accessories, you could actually be violating state law.
+If your car seat owner's manual forbids the use of after-market accessories, you could actually be violating state car seat law.

-- While many companies say that their car seat covers meet federal standards, the truth is that there are no federal standards governing after-market accessories, so their crash testing methods don't hold any real weight.
+While many companies say that their car seat covers meet federal standards, the truth is that there are no federal standards governing after-market accessories.
+That means their crash testing methods may not hold any real weight.

 If the look of the car seat cover is very important to you, make sure you look at several brands of car seats to see what's available.
 Manufacturers have responded to parent requests for less boring covers in recent years.
 You may be able to find a pattern or color you like in a cover that is provided by the manufacturer.